zumero/Elmo/README.md

 # How complete is this?

+Most CRUD operations work just like they do in Mongo.

 Intentionally omitted:  Sharding, JavaScript

-Not done yet:  Full text search, geo, actually *using* indexes
+Not done yet:  Full text search, geo, indexes

 Number of passing test cases in jstests:  Over 300

 For more info, see the blog entry mentioned near the top of this README.

-# How can you be running Mongo's jstests on this?
+# How can you be running Mongo's jstests on an "embedded" database?

 Elmo has a server which was written specifically for that purpose.